openebs-archive/openebs-docs/docs/upgrade.md

       pvc-aeb93081-93d0-11e9-a7c6-42010a800fc0   5G         RWO            Delete           Bound    default/demo-vol1-claim   openebs-jiva-default            118m
       ```

    3. Select the appropriate Jiva volume one at a time and upgrade the particular PV using the following command.
-Use namespace where Jiva pods are running.
-If Jiva Pods are  running in `default` namespace, no need to mention in the following command.

       ```
-      ./jiva_volume_upgrade.sh <PV_name> <namespace>
+      ./jiva_volume_upgrade.sh <PV_name>
       ```

       Eg: